BitVM/garbled-snark-verifier/README.md

 - Run `cargo fmt`, `cargo clippy`, and the full test suite before sending changes.

 ## Reflection
-- The two‑pass streaming design (metadata “credits” + execution) materially reduces peak memory at scale and keeps the evaluator in lock‑step with the garbler via a simple ciphertext channel.
+- The two‑pass streaming design (metadata fanout → runtime credits) materially reduces peak memory at scale and keeps the evaluator in lock‑step with the garbler via a simple ciphertext channel.
 - Treating high‑level types (Fq, Fq2, Fq12, G1, G2) as first‑class “wire objects” makes complex gadgets compositional and testable, at the cost of careful attention to Montgomery domain boundaries.
 - Component templates and an LRU pool are effective for repetitive shapes (e.g., MSM windows), and will keep paying dividends as examples grow in size.